humanexponent/interviews/front-end/README.md

 ## Must have

 1. Use React & Redux.
-2. Create a `create-react-app` so we can run your code!
-3. Use of react-router for multiple pages.
+2. Use of react-router for multiple pages.

 ## Good to have